 Solver allows changing several cells to reach a goal in a related cell called the objective cell.
 The changing values are called the variable cells or the decision variables.
 The result is called the solver model.

-- Solver Model – Combination of the objective cell results based on the decision variables subject to the constraints.
+- Solver Model: combination of the objective cell results based on the decision variables subject to constraints

 The solver can use solving methods that are linear or non-linear.

 Excel Basics Lessons for Beginners

 Here are the Excel basics lessons for beginners in The Ultimate Guide to Finally Learn Excel.

 - Introduction to Excel